What Is a Good CTR for Google Ads? Benchmarks & Strategies

 How CTR Impacts Quality Score and CPC

-• Better ad positions
+• Better positions on the page.

 Setting Realistic CTR Goals for Your Business